D3Engineering/edge-ai-ros-inventory-demo/README.md

 If you are not already in the docker container you must launch it:
 `/home/root/j7ros_home/tda4_docker_run.sh`

-You'll want to run a roscore so when the demo _invariably crashes_, your visualizer doesn't:
+You'll want to run a `roscore` so when the demo potentially crashes, your visualizer doesn't:
 `roscore &`

 Assuming you've calibrated the device - run the demo: